 Pretty good.
 All right, Mike, what was your third one

 I imagine it’s one of those books where you’ll have numerous cycles through it as you can progress through different scenarios.
 In terms of how it’s laid out, it’s really good.
-It’s broken into 2 to 3 minute blocks.
+It’s broken into 2 to 3-minute blocks.
 So you can get straight into it and get perspective or context.
-I recommend it for anybody working in distributed or microservice architectures, where you’re dealing with different types of data and interactions.
+I recommend it for anybody working in distributed or microservice architectures, dealing with different types of data and interactions.
 The book is getting good feedback.

 9. Creativity Inc

 My third one, which is also a funny one, is ‘Creativity Inc’, by Ed Catmull.
 The book is about Pixar, who went up against Disney by direct selling films.
 The full title of the book is ‘Overcoming the Unseen Forces That Stand in the Way of True Inspiration’ Check out it!
 I loved the way they described trying to create something and having the discipline to make it.
 They talk about the inspiration of creating and then actually making it.